 My vision for Love & Lavender is to offer a unique sense of style around the little details that will make your wedding day extra special.
 Sometimes it is hard to describe in words why a wedding is extraordinary, inspiring, or a magical occasion.
 Like a great piece of artwork that is hanging in a gallery, a wedding will be your day to paint that masterpiece as a couple.
 Don’t be afraid to show off your true colors!
 All the time, effort, details, and money go into just one day to celebrate what makes the two of you unique and wonderful.

 Love & Lavender is also about saving money while getting married in style.
 What exactly is that style?
-It is the continuation of the style that Love & Lavender has always tried to encapsulate: rustic, outdoors, whimsical, wineries & vineyards, beaches and beautiful weddings.
+It is the continuation of the style that Love & Lavender has always tried to encapsulate: rustic, vintage, whimsical, DIY, homespun, backyard, outdoors, wineries & vineyards, beaches and beautiful weddings.
 These are the types of weddings with pizzazz that I identify with and find inspiring too!

 I am sure every bride and groom experience a few of the wedding land mines listed below: